KilledByAPixel/OS13k/README.md

 # Welcome to OS13k!
 OS13k is a tiny pseudo operating system designed for a JS13k community project.
-It includes native support for shadertoys, dweets, zzfx sounds, music, trophies, fullscreen, touch control, and more.
+It includes native support for Shadertoys, Dweets, ZzFX sounds, music, trophies, fullscreen, touch control, and more.
 The OS is only around 6k zipped and much if that is shared code.

 ## Please keep this project confidential!